-- 1. Transcripts of all undergraduate work;

-- 2. Two letters of recommendation; and
+- 1. Transcripts of all undergraduate work; - 2.
+Two letters of recommendation

-- 3. Official Graduate Management Admission Test (GMAT) OR Graduate Record Examination (GRE) scores.

 A prospective candidate for the MPA program may hold a bachelor's degree in any field.
 It is not necessary that the bachelor's degree be in public administration.
 To be admitted to the MPA program, a candidate must meet the following additional requirements: